Siftah/get_iplayer/installation.md

 `$ sudo apt-get install rtmpdump ffmpeg mplayer atomicparsley id3v2`

-A few distributions that do not provide all the necessary external programs in their official repositories.
+A few distros that do not provide all the necessary external programs in their official repositories.
 For example, openSUSE and Fedora do not provide a packaged version of AtomicParsley.

+TODO

 <a name="linux-manual-cli"></a>
 #### Command-line Interface (CLI)